NxPKG/khulnasoft-docs/content/waf/tools/lists/custom-lists.md

 However, `example.com/path/subfolder` would not be a valid entry.

 You can add any valid hostname (a valid FQDN) to a custom list with hostnames.
-The hostnames do not need to belong to the current Cloudflare account.
+The hostnames do not need to belong to the current Khulnasoft account.

 ### Lists with ASNs